esp/esp-js/ReadMe.md

 ## Holding state outside the model

 If your event processors are holding state, that state should be on the model.
-They may decide to hold instance of work items that are long lived, perhaps these get disposed with the processor, however information relating to the progress state of the work items should be on the model, it's something others may want to react to (i.e. display a 'busy gui').
+They may decide to hold instances of work items that are long lived.
+Perhaps these instances get disposed with the processor.
+However information relating to the progress state of the work items should be on the model, it is something others may want to react to (i.e. display a 'busy gui').

 ## Having dependent event processors

-If you find that you've publish an event in once processor targeted at another, then in the other need to publish a response, perhaps these 2 processors are really dealing with the same concern and need to be merged.
+If you publish an event that requires a response from another processor, then perhaps these 2 processors are really dealing with the same concern and need to be merged.

-Sometimes you may have a complex sub system within the model, this sub system might be better managed behind a façade that receives all events and calls methods on the façade to manipulate model state.
+You may have a complex sub system within the model.
+This sub system might be better managed behind a façade that receives all events and calls methods on the façade to manipulate model state.

+## Having circular dependencies between models

+If you register 2 models and publish events from one to the other that's fine, however if you then find your self publishing back the other you may see some issues.

+It depends on what you do, you just need to be careful to avoid event reentrancy.

 ## Storing a local copy of the model